brandonborn15/Comp373ProjectRemastered/README.md

 This program was made for a company that provides eventspaces for clients.
 We use Loyola as a hard coded example.
 So therefore a facility object would be a representation of an event space with variables like facility name (Gentile Arena), and facility capacity (5000).

 # Folder Separation
 All the source code can be found in src and all the tests can be found in tests.
 Within src the folders are broken up by layer with facility_management being the highest, facility being below that, and both facility_use and facility_maintenance below that.
 Within the folders are all files that are part of that layer. src also has a client folder that is home to the aforementioned FacilityManagementClient class that demonstrates the program.
 The tests folder is similarly divided.
 All classes have an interface that they implement.
+We also have a folder containing PDF files of diagrams of our program.

 # FacilityManagementClient
 Running this file will output information about a FacilityManagement Object that we have hardcoded into the program.